Atriumboks smal

 If you are declared study inactive, your SU will stop the following month.
 You can be declared study active again when you have obtained ECTS, after which you will have to apply for SU again.

 If you cannot complete your studies within the standard time limit, you must go to minSU and apply for a new end date on your studies.
+You need to check if you actually have enough SU clips to extend your education.

 For example if you have your thesis deadline postponed, you will not automatically receive your SU grants in the extended period.